hapijs/hapi/README.md

 - _'false'_ - no path variables allowed.
 - a validation rules object as described in [Data Validation](#data-validation).

 ### Response Validation

 The route `config.response` defines the payload validation rules performed after the route handler is invoked.
 Supported values:
 - _'null'_ - any payload allowed (no validation performed).
 This is the default.
 - _'false'_ or _'{}'_ - no payload allowed.
 - an object with the following options
     - _'schema'_ - a validation rules object as described in [Data Validation](#data-validation).
     - _'sample'_ - the percentage of responses to validate.
 By default 100% of responses will be validated, to turn this off set the value to 0.
 To validate half of the responses set this value to 50.
-	- _'onInvalid'_ - a string value of _'report'_ or _'block'_ that specifies what to do when a response is invalid.
-By default an invalid response will _'block'_ the response.
-If _'report'_ is used then the error message will be added to the request log.
+    - _'failAction'_ - _'error'_ (return 500), _'log'_ (report error but send reply as-is), or _'ignore'_ (send reply as-is) when a response is invalid.
+Defaults to _'error'_.

 Response validation can only be performed on object responses and will otherwise result in an error.

 ### Caching

 'GET' routes may be configured to use the built-in cache if enabled using the server `cache` option.
 The route cache config has the following options:
-* `mode` - determines if the route is cached on the server, client, or both.
+- `mode` - determines if the route is cached on the server, client, or both.
 Defaults to _'server+client'_.
-    * `server+client` - Caches the route response on the server and client (default)
+    - `server+client` - Caches the route response on the server and client (default)
-    * `client` - Sends the Cache-Control HTTP header on the response to support client caching
+    - `client` - Sends the Cache-Control HTTP header on the response to support client caching
-    * `server` - Caches the route on the server only
+    - `server` - Caches the route on the server only
-    * `none` - Disable cache for the route on both the client and server
+    - `none` - Disable cache for the route on both the client and server
-* `segment` - Optional segment name, used to isolate cached items within the cache partition.
+- `segment` - Optional segment name, used to isolate cached items within the cache partition.
 Defaults to '#name' for server helpers and the path fingerprint (the route path with parameters represented by a '?' character) for routes.
 Note that when using the MongoDB cache strategy, some paths will require manual override as their name will conflict with MongoDB collection naming rules.
-* `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
+- `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
-* `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
+- `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
-* `strict` - determines if only _'Cacheable'_ responses are allowed.
+- `strict` - determines if only _'Cacheable'_ responses are allowed.
 If a response that is not _'Cacheable'_ is returned and strict mode is enabled then an error will be thrown.
 Defaults to '_false_'.

 For example, to configure a route to be cached on the client and to expire after 2 minutes the configuration would look like the following:
 ```